shadab-entrepreneur/Shadab_Hussain_CV/README.md

 ## Projects/Hackathons
-2016 Intelligent Disaster Prediction & Prevention System HackInOut, SVNIT Surat 2016 RushHelp (Android Version) HackInTheNorth, IIIT Allahabad 2016 RushHelp Open Source on Azure Hackathon, Microsoft & Govt. of Telangana 2016 Wearable device using LinkitOne Under25, Bangalore 2016 Home Monitoring System using Raspberry pi IndiaHacks, Bangalore 2015 Home Automation using Arduino HackIndia, Bangalore 2011 Sidereal Pointer The Amateur Scientist, PES Institutions Bangalore
+- Intelligent Disaster Prediction & Prevention System at HackInOut organized by SVNIT Surat in 2016
+- RushHelp (Android Version) at HackInTheNorth organized by IIIT Allahabad in 2016
+- RushHelp at Open Source on Azure Hackathon organized by Microsoft & Govt. of Telangana in 2016
+- Wearable device using LinkitOne at Under25 Summit organized by Under25, Bangalore in 2016
+- Home Monitoring System using Raspberry Pi at IndiaHacks organized by HackerEarth Bangalore in 2016
+- Home Automation using Arduino at HackIndia, Bangalore in 2015
+- Sidereal Pointer at The Amateur Scientist organized by PES Institutions, Bangalore in 2011

 ## Academic Awards/Achievements